Meet OmniVoice Studio: A Local, Open-Source Alternative to ElevenLabs

 Article Excerpt

 From source RSS / original summaryOmniVoice Studio runs voice cloning, video dubbing, real-time dictation, and speaker diarization entirely on your own hardware.
 No API keys, no cloud account, and no subscription required.
-The project supports 646 languages for TTS and exposes an MCP server for integration with Claude, Cursor, or any MCP client.
+The project supports 646 languages for TTS and exposes an server for integration with Claude, Cursor, or any MCP client.
 The post Meet OmniVoice Studio: A Local, Open-Source Alternative to ElevenLabs appeared first on MarkTechPost.

 Want this in your inbox every morning?